Communication Efficient Federated Learning with Energy Awareness over Wireless Networks: System Parameters Configuration for SignSGD Over Wireless Networks

 \subsection{Energy Minimization Given Outage Probability Constraint}

 We note that the optimization problem (\ref{OP5}) is not always feasible.
-In particular, according to the delay requirement $T_l$, it is required that $r_{m} \geq \frac{s_{m}}{(T_l-\frac{c_{m}D_{m}}{f_{max,m}})B_{m}}$.
-Combing it with the power constraint and plugging them into (\ref{p_out}) yields
+In particular, according to the time duration requirement $T_l$, it is required that $r_{m} \geq \frac{s_{m}}{(T_l-\frac{c_{m}D_{m}}{f_{max,m}})B_{m}}$.
+Combining it with the power constraint and plugging them into (\ref{p_out}) yields

-which may contradict the last condition in (\ref{OP5}).
+which may violate the given outage constraint $p_{out, m}$ at least for some worker $m$.
 Therefore, two scenarios are considered.